Mollie Mayfield, MPH

-Kurt M. Ribisl, PhDCo-Founder
+Kurt M. Ribisl, PhD

 Dr. Ribisl is a Professor of Health Behavior at the UNC Gillings School of Global Public Health and the Program Leader for Cancer Prevention and Control at the UNC Lineberger Comprehensive Cancer Center.
 Dr. Ribisl’s research focuses on tobacco control policy and product regulation, with a particular focus on the point of sale.
 He is a Multi-Principal Investigator on an NCI-funded project (NCI 1U01CA154281) producing national estimates of point of sale tobacco marketing and tobacco retailer density.
 Dr. Ribisl was a Section Editor of the 2012 Surgeon General Report on Tobacco Use.
 From 2012-2016, he was also a member of the Congressionally-mandated Tobacco Products Scientific Advisory Committee (TPSAC) that advises the FDA Center for Tobacco Products.

-Allison Myers, PhDCo-Founder Allison is the Executive Director of Counter Tools and the Co-Founder of Counter Tobacco.
+Dr. Myers is the Co-Founder of CounterTobacco.Org and Counter Tools.
 Both organizations offer resources and tools to empower government health departments and community partners to pass policies that counteract retail tobacco marketing and promote health.
 Allison started her career as a Peace Corps Volunteer in Gabon, received her MPH and PhD in Health Behavior and Health Education from UNC, and spent six years in marketing research and strategy consulting prior to bringing it all together at Counter Tobacco.
 She now leads the Oregon State University Center for Health Innovation.